terliuk/snkeInterviewTask/README.md

 #### Remote web server

 Remote web-server application was simulated by python CGI script provided in `web_server_script/file_handler.py`.

-It implements basic functionality of required `HEAD`, `GET`, `POST`, `PUT`, `DELETE` requests.
-The file handler is run on apache2 HTTPS werver with basic authentication procedure via httpspw.
+It implements basic functionality of required `HEAD`, `GET`, `POST`, `PUT`, `DELETE` requests for testing of the uploader.
+The file handler is run on apache2 HTTPS server with basic authentication procedure with htpasswd file.